gauriiiiiiiiiiii/GenMeds/README.md

-# 💊 GenMeds: Your Smart Generic Medicine Finder 🇮🇳
+# 💊 GenMeds: Your Smart Generic Medicine Finder

 ## 🌟 Overview

-Welcome to **GenMeds**! 🚀 An intelligent decision-support tool designed to empower patients and consumers in India with transparent, accessible, and reliable information about medicines.
+**GenMeds**! 🚀 is an intelligent decision-support tool designed to empower patients and consumers in India with transparent, accessible, and reliable information about medicines.
 By leveraging the power of **Google's Gemini AI**, GenMeds helps you find safe and affordable generic alternatives, understand your prescriptions, identify unknown pills, check for drug interactions, and locate nearby pharmacies with ease.

 **🚨 Disclaimer:** GenMeds is an informational tool, not a pharmacy or a substitute for professional medical advice.
 Always consult a qualified healthcare professional before making any decisions regarding your health or medication.